IvannKurchenko/blog-data-prototyping/POST.md

 # Complex test data prototyping with Shapeless and Monocle

 ## Introduction
-In these articles describes how Shapeless and Monocle libraries, along with GoF patterns and type classes derivations can help generate complex data for unit tests.
+These article describes how `shapeless` and `Monocle` libraries, along with GoF patterns and type classes derivations can help generate complex data for unit tests in easy way.
 I'd like to ask for some patience in advance: there is going to be plenty of code, because problem I'm going present is pretty visible after certain code-base size and domain model complexity.

 ## System under the test
 For the sake of article example, let's consider Spark application for personal expenses reports calculations.\
-Main goal of such application, provide actionable recommendations for user to save some money based on expenses history.
-For instance, check if person spend too much money on lunch in restaurants during work week.
+Main goal of such application is to provide actionable recommendations for user ho he/she can save some money based on expenses history.
+For instance, check if user spend too much money on lunch in restaurants during work week.

 Let's begin with domain model definition:
 ```scala